-DPAC fourth most successful venue of its size and type for 2017 season
+DPAC is one of the most successful venues of its size and type for 2017 season

-Indie band Bon Iver and two comedians named Martin helped make the Durham Performance Arts Center (DPAC) the fourth most attended performance arts venue of its kind in the country last year.
+Indie band Bon Iver and two comedians named Martin helped make the Durham Performing Arts Center one of the five most successful venues of its kind in the country last year.

-Steve Martin, Martin Short and the Steep Canyon Rangers performed the venue’s most attended comedy show and Bon Iver played its most successful concert.
+Steve Martin, Martin Short and the Steep Canyon Rangers performed DPAC’s most-attended comedy show, and Bon Iver played its most successful concert.

-Three national, trade magazines – Pollstar, Billboard and Venues Today – listed it as the fourth most successful performance venue of its size and type in their end of the year, sales and attendance, industry rankings.
+The national, trade magazines Pollstar and Billboard listed it as the fourth most successful performance venue of its size and type in their end of the year, sales and attendance, industry rankings.

 “We work with talent agents and concert promoters across the world to bring amazing performers and experiences to DPAC for our guests to enjoy,” said Taki Pappas, DPAC’s director of programming for concerts and comedy.